 Instagram Stories is the social landscape’s hottest format.
 With more than 700 million active app users and 250+ million daily Story consumers, they have already won more eyeballs than Snapchat.

 Brands and consumers love it and for good reason.
-Stories introduces an all new level of playfulness and visual storytelling on a platform with a massive and growing audience.
+Stories introduces an all-new level of playfulness and visual storytelling on a platform with a massive and growing audience.
 It has also proven to be a great way to boost engagement.

 There is a catch though.
 Instagram’s limited API (application programming interface) has mostly prevented scheduling Instagram posts of any kind in content calendars.

 This has been a big hindrance for social media strategies.
 Posting itself is only one piece of the puzzle in social media marketing success.
 What it takes for companies to excel on social is a good collaboration between teams, campaigns and channels, as well as consistent quality and branding.

 So far, Instagram’s API has only permitted native publishing from a mobile device logged into the brand’s account.
 There have been workarounds available, but none of these has been able to support Instagram Stories.

 As we become the world’s first social media marketing platform to support Instagram Story publishing.

 Our solution is simple yet powerful.
 People using our platform’s Editorial Calendar can now create, collaborate on and schedule Instagram story drafts.